HsucheChiang/Particle-Filter/README.md

 }
 Else
 {
-  Sample the particles based on the transition probability }
+  Sample the particles based on the transition probability;
+}